QuillPusher/QP_Drafts/baidyanath/cppyy.md

 Only a small set of APIs are needed to connect to the interpreter, since other APIs are already available in the standard compiler.
-This is what led to the creation of LibInterOp (a library of helper functions), that helped extact out things that were unnecessary for cppyy, etc.
+This is what led to the creation of LibInterOp (a library of helper functions), that helped extract out things that were unnecessary for cppyy, etc.

 The API surface is now incomparably smaller and simpler than what it used to be.